looker-open-source/micro-admin-for-looker/README.md

 ## Deployment

+### Looker Configuration

+- At /admin/embed , add the origin/domain of your server into the [embed allowlist](https://docs.looker.com/admin-options/platform/embed)
+- Create an administrative "service account" user, with API Credentials

+### Basic Deployment

 - Clone the repo
-- In the `server` directory:
+- From the `server` directory:
+  - Configure `config.json`
-  - Configure `config.json` (see example in `config.example.json`)
+    - See example in `config.example.json`
+    - For the basic deployment, set `serveUi:true`, to serve both the API and UI from the same server
   - Run `npm install`
   - Run `node index.js` (or your prefered approach to starting node)

+### Separate API Server

+- From the `server` directory:
+  - Configure `config.json`
+    - See example in `config.example.json`
+    - Set `serveUi:false`
+    - Set `corsOrigin`
+  - Run `npm install`
+  - Run `node index.js` (or your prefered approach to starting node)
+- From the `ui/static` directory
-- Configure Looker
+  - Configure `config.json`
+    - Set `apiPrefix`
-  - At /admin/embed , add the origin/domain of your server into the [embed allowlist](https://docs.looker.com/admin-options/platform/embed)
+  - Deploy the directory statically with the HTTP server of your choice

-- Misc.
+### Miscellaneous
-  - If your Looker instance uses a self-signed certificate or private CA, you will need to run Node with [extra certificates](https://nodejs.org/api/cli.html#cli_node_extra_ca_certs_file)
+μAdmin makes back-end API calls to Looker over HTTPS.
+Firewalls should be configured accordingly.
+If your Looker instance uses a self-signed certificate or private CA, you will need to run Node with [extra certificates](https://nodejs.org/api/cli.html#cli_node_extra_ca_certs_file)

 ## About